basic building blocks

 annotation can be accessed from any thread.
 AudioEnvironment

-can be registered into BrwsrCtx
+can be registered into BrwsrCtx.
+There is

 a method